Table of Contents

 - 1 tablespoon mustard

-- salt and pepper to taste
+- salt and pepper, to taste

 Instructions

-- While potatoes are cooking, Fill a medium pot with enough water to cover eggs and bring to a boil over medium-high heat.
+- While potatoes are cooking, fill a medium pot with enough water to cover eggs and bring to a boil over medium-high heat.
 Gently lower eggs into the water using a strainer ladle.
 Turn the heat down and simmer for 15 minutes.
 Once done, transfer eggs to an ice bath for 5 minutes, then peel and set aside.

 - Let potatoes cool, then peel off skins and cube potatoes into ¾-inch pieces.
 It is okay if they are soft or fall apart.
 Place in a large bowl.

-- Cube eggs and add to bowl.
+- Cube eggs and add to a bowl.

-- Add olives, diced pickles and pickle juice and mix.
+- Add olives, diced pickles, and pickle juice and mix.

-- Add mayonnaise, mustard, salt and pepper and mix well (add more or less mayonnaise depending on what you like).
+- Add mayonnaise, mustard, salt, and pepper and mix well (add more or less mayonnaise depending on what you like).

 - Stir in any other desired mix-ins and refrigerate until ready to serve.